wubuku/Dapp-LCDP/README.md

 OutSystems uses both E-R models and relational(data) models; some enterprise application development platforms use only one or the other.

-There is a fairly direct correspondence between the concepts used by the E-R models and the relational models, so their modeling results(the generated codes) can easily run on the traditional enterprise software technology infrastructures - SQL databases.But it's hard for them to run on brand new technology infrastructures such as blockchains - where the dominant smart contract platforms and "decentralized ledgers" are constructed too far from traditional SQL databases.
+There is a fairly direct correspondence between the concepts used by the E-R models and the relational models, so their modeling results(the generated codes) can easily run on the traditional enterprise software technology infrastructures - SQL databases.
+But it's hard for them to run on brand new technology infrastructures such as blockchains - where the dominant smart contract platforms and "decentralized ledgers" are constructed too far from traditional SQL databases.

 Clearly, the development of a "true" low-code platform requires long-term accumulation of skills and experience, and the technology routes used in traditional enterprise application low-code platforms make them difficult to be ported to the entirely new space of Dapp development.